- Welcome to ARRL Southwestern Division Convention - San Diego, CA 2014

-We are the Los Angeles Area Council of Amateur Radio Clubs — We are a non-profit Amateur Radio organization, a Council formed of Delegates.
-The Delegates represent their own amateur radio club within Los Angeles County area of Southern California.
+We are the Los Angeles Area Council of Amateur Radio Clubs, anon-profit organization comprised of delegates representing their respective amateur radio clubs in Los Angeles County (CA)

-in January.
-If the meeting falls on a holiday, the date may change
+starting in January.
+If the meeting falls on a holiday, the date

-The Council is supported by annual dues of $20.00 paid by each member club.
-Each club selects their delegate and an alternate.
+The Council is supported by annual dues of $20.00 paid by each member club, which selects their delegate and an alternate.
 Our territory is all of but only Los Angeles County.
 The function of the Council is to spearhead progress on issues affecting radio amateurs in the Los Angeles Section of the ARRL Southwestern Division.

 The Council provided guidance and input in achieving a ham-friendly antenna ordinance for the unincorporated areas of the county.